-Market Conditions: The consummated sales occurred within the past 30 months of the current date of valuation.
+Market Conditions: The consummated sales occurred within the past 20 months of the current date of valuation.
 As discussed in the "Current Market Conditions and Trends" subsection of this report, the development land sector is trending upward and adjustment is predicated upon four percent per annum, or 0.003333 percent per month, for those properties located outside of Ann Arbor's CBD.
 Downward adjustment is applied to Comparable Two, an active listing, in consideration of negotiation inherent to real estate transactions.

 Location: Location adjustments are made in consideration of visibility characteristics, traffic patterns, accessibility, local economies, demographic trends, and neighborhood real estate values.
-The property has good visibility and exposure characteristics in an outlying mixed-use area of the city, suitable for rejuvenation.
-Downward adjustment is applied to Comparable One, close to campus and planned for student housing; Comparable Three, identifying with demand in the Michigan Stadium area, close to campus and CBD; and to Comparables Four, located in a high traffic area, convenient to interstate access.
-No adjustment is applied to the remaining presented data on an overall basis, having similar or offsetting locational characteristics.
+The property has limited visibility and exposure characteristics in a mixed-use area, north of the city CBD, suitable for rejuvenation.
+No adjustment is applied to Comparable One, close to campus and planned for student housing, and Comparable Four, located in a high traffic area, convenient to interstate access.
+Downward adjustment is applied to Comparable Three, identifying with demand in the Michigan Stadium area, close to campus and CBD.
+Upward adjustment is applied to the remaining presented data on an overall basis, having inferior locational characteristics.

-Topography and Cover: The subject property features level topographical characteristics with predominantly clear coverage, similar to Comparables One through Five, for which no adjustment is applied.
+Topography and Cover: The subject property features level topographical characteristics with predominantly clear coverage; a treeline amenity is offsetting to proximity of a railroad.

 Upward adjustment is applied to Comparable Six, with a wooded site, which would require clearing.
+No adjustment is applied to the remaining presented data on an overall basis.

-Zoning: Scenario 1 is predicated upon the assumption that the property is zoned R4B, Multiple-Family Dwelling district, allowing a development density of 15 units per acre, proposed for development to 52 units equating to 12.71 UPA.
+Zoning: Scenario 1 is predicated upon the assumption that the property is zoned C1, Local Business district, allowing a density of development of 75% FAR (before consideration of floodway hindrance), proposed for development to 81 units equating to 15.40 UPA.
 Downward adjustment is applied to Comparable Three, to be rezoned from mixed designations to all C2B, allowing 200 percent FAR, proposed for 102 UPA and some retail space, which commands higher rent.
-No adjustment is applied to the remaining presented data, with variable zoning designations, proposed for similar density levels and use.
 Sale Four has a similar density but also allows some retail use, for which downward adjustment is applied.
 No adjustment is applied to the remaining presented data, with variable zoning designations, proposed for similar density levels and use.